 The town of Radauti might be another interesting stop, especially for its Jewish synagogue.
 Not far away from the town, about 66km (41mi) northwest of Suceava, lies the Putna Monastery, the resting place of Prince Stephan the Great.
 It houses one of the most interesting museums in Bucovina.
 You’ll also enjoy the typical local architecture of the small villages scattered around the hills.

-A day-trip can be done to Mitocu Dragomirnei which boasts the beautiful slender silhouette of the Dragomirna Monastery♥.
+A day trip can be made to Mitocu Dragomirnei, which boasts the beautiful slender silhouette of the Dragomirna Monastery.
 As it is quite different from the other famous painted monasteries, the Dragomirna Monastery is one of the most interesting tourist sights of Bucovina.
 Not far away is Suceava, the former capital of Moldavia.

 Tours of Sucevita

-In case you want to visit Sucevita, then you should book one of our tours of Romania passing through this beautiful place.
+If you want to visit Sucevita, you should book one of our tours of Romania, passing through this beautiful place.
 You can have our Treasure of Romania Tour, a tour which will take you not just through Sucevita, but also through other important parts of Bucovina.
-Another tour of Romania which passing through Sucevita and other parts of Bucovina is Romania in Depth Tour.
+Another tour of Romania, which passing through Sucevita and other parts of Bucovina, is Romania in Depth Tour.